 The Federal Work-Study program provides students with employment opportunities both on and off campus.
 Eligibility for the program is determined by the school or college based on the student's demonstrated financial need.
-Students awarded Work-Study receive an allocation of funds to be earned through part-time employment with an approved employer.
+Students awarded Work-Study receive an allocation of funds to be earned through parttime employment with an approved employer.
 The hourly wage will depend on the type of job and placement assistance is provided by the school or college.
 Students can take advantage of this employment opportunity to work in areas related to their studies or to perform community service work to minimize their student loan borrowing.
 Undergraduates and graduate students are eligible to participate in the program.

-Federal Stafford Student Loan
+Subsidized Federal Stafford Student Loan

-The Stafford Student Loan is a long-term loan made to students by banks, savings and loan associations and credit unions.
+The Federal Stafford Student Loan is a longterm loan that students borrow from banks, credit unions or other lending agencies.
 The loans are guaranteed by the State of California and insured by the federal government.